guusj/books/Warbreaker_BrandonSanderson.md

 She shook her head, glancing down.
 “They claimed I didn’t do my part.
 That I was withholding things from them.”
 “Were you?”
 She looked away, eyes tearstained.
 She looked very odd, sitting in her cell.
 A beautiful woman of deific proportions, wearing a delicate silk gown, sitting on the ground, surrounded by bars.
 Crying.
 _We have to get out of here_, Lightsong thought.
-He crawled over to the bars separating his cage from Llarimar’s ignoring the pain of his thigh.
+He crawled over to the bars separating his cage from Llarimar’s, ignoring the pain of his thigh.
 “Scoot,” he hissed.
 “Scoot!”
 Llarimar glanced up.
 He looked haggard.
 “What does one use to pick a lock?”
 Lightsong asked.
 Llarimar blinked.
 “What?”